DiRAC-Training/FM002-Version-control/_episodes/04-history.md

 > ## Double whoops
 > What if you accidentally did `git rm climate_analysis.py`?
 That command tells Git to *delete the file and remove it from the repository* - so it will record that the file has been deleted, then stop tracking further changes.
 Even if you re-make the file, it won't be tracked until you use `git add` on it again.
 >
-> The file still exists in the *history*, though so if you want to undo this you can do `git checkout HEAD climate_analysis.py`, to get the file back and start tracking it again.
+> The file still exists in the *history* though, so if you want to undo this you can do `git checkout HEAD climate_analysis.py`, to get the file back and start tracking it again.
 Since you can retrieve any file that existed in *a* previous commit, even if you removed it from future ones, this makes it important to not commit files containing passwords or sensitive information!
 {: .callout}